-For example, we are aware of several companies and research institutions focused on developing systemic gene transfers for Duchenne, including Pfizer Inc., with a product candidate currently in Phase III clinical development, and Sarepta Therapeutics, Inc., with a product candidate currently in Phase I/II clinical trial development.
+For example, we are aware of several companies and research institutions conducting clinicals trials of product candidates focused on systemic gene transfers for Duchenne, including Pfizer Inc. and Sarepta Therapeutics, Inc. with product candidates currently in Phase III clinical development, Genethon with a product candidate currently in Phase I/II/III clinical trial development, and REGENXBIO Inc., which has announced that it intends to start a Phase I/II clinical trial in the first half of 2022.